treweathers/Java_Developer/Course_1.1.md

 So, when the provided `condition` is true, we enter the action in the `if` block, and when the `condition` is false, we enter an optional `else` block.

+### 2. Exploring the Interstellar Cloud of Java If-Else Statement
+An if statement is simple yet powerful, instructing the computer to perform actions only under specific conditions.
+Let's imagine deciding to land on a planet with breathable air:

+    int oxygenLevel = 78; // The level of oxygen on the planet

+    if (oxygenLevel > 20) {
+        System.out.println("Planet has breathable air!"); // Oxygen level is suitable } else {
+        System.out.println("Oxygen level too low!"); // Oxygen level is not high enough }
+    // The code prints: Planet has breathable air!

+In the example above, the statement if (oxygenLevel > 20) checks if the oxygen level exceeds 20.
+If the condition proves true, it prints: "Planet has breathable air!".
+If it's false, else guides us to an alternative command, printing: "Oxygen level too low!".

+## 3. Multiple conditions: Else If Statement
+For multiple conditions, we rely on else if:

+    int oxygenLevel = 58;
+    if (oxygenLevel > 70) {
+        System.out.println("Excellent Oxygen level!");
+    } else if (oxygenLevel > 50) {
+        System.out.println("Oxygen level is acceptable.");
+    } else {
+        System.out.println("Oxygen level is too low!");
+    }
+    // The code prints: Oxygen level is acceptable.

+The else if keyword provides alternate paths until a suitable one is found, ensuring we react appropriately to varying oxygen levels.
+Once the first condition is met, the program ignores all remaining else if conditions below.

+## 4. Delving Into the Constellation of Java's Switch Statement
+A switch statement enables us to navigate multiple outcomes based on the value of a variable.
+Let's envision visiting different planets, each requiring a unique set of preparations:

+    int planetNumber = 3; // The chosen planet number

+    switch (planetNumber) {
+        case 1:
+            System.out.println("Gearing up for Planet 1!"); // Case for planet 1
+            break;
+        case 2:
+            System.out.println("Preparing for Planet 2!"); // Case for planet 2
+            break;
+        case 3:
+            System.out.println("Get ready for Planet 3!"); // Case for planet 3
+            break;
+        default:
+            System.out.println("Resting at the spaceship."); // Default case }
+    // The code prints: Get ready for Planet 3!

+In the code above, each case corresponds to a planetary number.
+The default command indicates no particular planet has been selected.

+Note the break statement at the end of each case operation - it's required for the correct execution flow.
+Otherwise, the case will go down further to the next case scenario.
+So, break is used to finish the switch execution when the value has matched some case and processed all the required actions.

+For example, the code below will print two statements to the console:

+    int planetNumber = 3; // The chosen planet number

+    switch (planetNumber) {
+        case 1:
+            System.out.println("Gearing up for Planet 1!"); // Case for planet 1
+            break;
+        case 2:
+            System.out.println("Preparing for Planet 2!"); // Case for planet 2
+            break;
+        case 3:
+            System.out.println("Get ready for Planet 3!"); // Case for planet 3
+            // Missing break here!
+        default:
+            System.out.println("Resting at the spaceship."); // Default case }
+    // The code prints:
+    // Get ready for Planet 3!
+    // Resting at the spaceship.

+This code will print both "Get ready for Planet 3!" and "Resting at the spaceship." messages!
+Be careful!

+## 5. Unraveling the Enigmatic Java Ternary Operator
+The ternary operator serves as a condensed one-line if-else, ideal for basic condition checks.
+The structure of the operator is the following:

+    // if condition is true, then do 'action1', otherwise - do 'action2'
+    result = condition ? action1 : action2;

+    Consider it an evaluative measure of signal presence before landing:

+    boolean detection = true; // Whether a signal can be detected

+    String message = detection ?
+"Signal detected, safe to land!" : "No signal detected, abort mission!";
+    System.out.println(message); // Prints: "Signal detected, safe to land!"

+In the code above, message receives "Signal detected, safe to land!", as detection is true.
+Otherwise, it'd receive "No signal detected, abort mission!".